About the institute

 The Institute for Comparative Research in Human Culture is an independent research institution that supports research in the comparative fields of linguistics, folklore studies, religious studies, ethnology, archaeology, and ethnography.

-The institute’s academic profile and various support schemes contribute to the execution of high-quality research projects with narrow and/or interdisciplinary focuses.
+The institute’s academic profile and various forms of support contribute to the execution of high-quality research projects with narrow and/or interdisciplinary focuses.

 History of the Institute